AgostArthur/AgostArthur.github.io/index.md

 The display should show the name of the player.

-##The first step is the detection of the basket court
+The first step is to detect the basketball court.
+Using OpenCV and applying several filters, we can highlight the strong color variations to find the edges of the objects present in the image.
+We notice that the edges of the court are straight lines.
+These lines are used to detect the area of interest.
+Thus will be interested only in people present in this area.

 <img src="images/basketball detection.png?raw=true"/>

-##The second step is the detection of the players
+The second step is the player's detection
 <img src="images/palyer detection.png?raw=true"/>